kessler/tempus-fugit/README.md

 which is 30 years * 365 day + 7(.5) days from leap years

-_the n argument is optional, if omitted the function will use Date.now() internally_
+_note: the n argument is optional, if omitted the function will use Date.now() internally_

 ##### tu.nextIntervalEvent:
 ```